-This complies with the definition of Internal Audit included within the Public Sector Internal Audit Standards:
+This complies with the definition of Internal Audit included within the Public Sector Internal Audit Standards (PSIAS):

 "Internal Audit is an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps an organisation accomplish it's objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes."
+It helps an organisation accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control and governance processes."

-Compliance with the Public Sector Internal Audit Standards (PSIAS) is mandatory from 1 April 2013.
+Compliance with PSIAS is mandatory from 1 April 2013.